Hryhory Kytasty

-Biography

 Early years

 Hryhory Kytasty was born in the town of Kobeliaky, Poltava Governorate.
-After completing initial music studies at the Poltava Musical College, Kytasty studied under Mykola Hrinchenko, Levko Revutsky and Viktor Kosenko at the Institute of Music and Drama named after Mykola Lysenko from 1930–35 in Kyiv.
+After completing initial music studies at the Poltava Musical College, Kytasty studied under Mykola Hrinchenko, Levko Revutsky and Viktor Kosenko at the Institute of Music and Drama named after Mykola Lysenko from 1930 to 1935 in Kyiv.
 He completed his studies there in composing and choral conducting.
 He also learned to play the bandura while studying in Kyiv.

-The Bandura and the Kyiv State Bandurist Capella
+Bandura and the Kyiv State Bandurist Capella

 After graduating in 1935, he was hired by the Kyiv Bandurist Capella.
-In 1937, he became concertmaster and in 1939, the assistant conductor.
+In 1937 he became concertmaster and in 1939 the assistant conductor.
 During this time Kytasty's first arrangements and compositions began to be played and recorded by the Capella.

 With the Nazi invasion of the Soviet Union, the Kyiv State Bandurist Capella was disbanded and its members were mobilized to the front.
 Although recruited, H. Kytasty was able to avoid being sent to the front.